neverfap-deluxe/nfd-api/content/content_podcast/EP_22_the_five_fundamental_principles_of_neverfap_deluxe.md

 And when you're present with your senses and what you're feeling, it provides you with the ability to control and gauge your experience.

-Witout reaction, and without taking what you're experiencing it personally.
+Without reaction, and without taking what you're experiencing personally.

 <div style="margin-top: 3rem;" class="five__principles__list__page">
   <span><div class="five__principles__item__page">04 - Struggle over none</div></span>